-How to Write an Ending to Articles, Essays, Chapters
+How to Write Endings for Articles, Essays, Chapters

 Some writers believe the conclusion could have worked as the lead or introduction.
 It rounds out the article, and ties up the loose ends.
 The conclusion shouldn’t be an afterthought.
 To be effective, a great ending has to develop naturally from the article, essay, or chapter.
 The conclusion has to both surprise readers and make them feel like they should’ve known it was coming all along.